ev3dev/brickstrap/docs/brickstrap.md

 : The name of the raw disk image file.
 The `create-image` command will create this file.
 The `add-beagle-bootloader` command will modify this file.

+*report-directory*
+: The directory where reports will be generated.
+This directory will be created if it does not already exist.

 # DOCKER IMAGE